 Oklahoma Skydiving Center

-The Oklahoma Skydiving Center in Cushing is one of Oklahoma's largest and most experienced skydiving schools.
-This family owned and operated skydiving facility is located on the 350-acre Cushing Regional Airport, providing visitors with the equipment, facility, training, methods, staff and unobstructed landing area necessary for a student-friendly environment.
+The Oklahoma Skydiving Center in Cushing is Oklahoma's largest and most experienced skydiving school, and is the only skydiving center in the region that skydives from 14,000 feet with a super fast turbine powered Cessna 206.
+This family-owned and operated skydiving facility is located on the 350-acre Cushing Regional Airport, providing visitors with the equipment, facility, training, methods, staff and unobstructed landing area necessary for a student-friendly environment.

 The Oklahoma Skydiving Center uses only USPA rated instructors and training methods, as well as equipment designed and manufactured for student use.
 All student gear is equipped with square main canopies, square reserve canopies, automatic activation devices, reserve static lines and altimeters.
 In addition, each student is provided with a private frequency Motorola radio to personally guide them during their canopy flight.